 This is open to all users, regardless of their prior use of the LT or any time they may already have allocated.
 It is intended to allow completion of the science goals of existing programmes (with the LT or other telescope) especially where they enable completion of a publication, to allow observations of unforeseen phenomena as targets-of-opportunity, or to enable test observations prior to a full proposal.
 It is not to be used to apply for time denied in the normal round or for target-of-opportunity observations of known phenomena (e.g. novae, GRBs).
 The TAC aims to make a decision within 48 hours, and will generally respond more rapidly.
-For 2011A we set aside 12 hours for this programme.
 Proposers should take account of the information on instrumentation etc. as per the standard application round and be able to demonstrate the feasibility of their proposal.